Carnival of Venice with Kids: Mask-Making Workshops and Best Viewing Spots

 4. Castello (the residential one)

 The Castello sestiere east of San Marco is where actual Venetians live.
-During Carnival, it stays calmer, the cafes welcome strollers, and you will find smaller mask-making workshops without the tourist markups.
+During Carnival, it stays calmer, the cafes welcome pushchairs, and you'll find smaller mask-making workshops without the tourist markups.
 Walk the back canals here when the rest of the city is too crowded.

 5. Burano for a full day

 If you have four nights, dedicate one full day to a vaporetto trip out to Burano.
-It is dressed up for Carnival but the crowds are a fraction of San Marco.
-The colored houses are the most photographable thing your kid will encounter all week, and there is space for them to actually run.
+It's dressed up for Carnival but the crowds are a fraction of San Marco.
+The coloured houses are the most photographable thing your kid will encounter all week, and there's actual space for them to run.

 Mask-Making Workshops: Which Are Worth It